usds/website/_news-and-blog/2023-04-07-why-we-serve-bill-chapman-img/2023-10-17-solutions-by-families-for-families-new.md

 dateline_str: "Oct 17, 2023"
 readtime_str: "11"
 byline_str: "Maya Uppaluru Mechenbier, Alana Buroff, Alex Bornkessel, Allison Abbott, and Whitney Robinson"
-permalink: blog_posts/solutions-by-families-for-families
+permalink: news-and-blog/solutions-by-families-for-families
 ---

-T_his blog is part two in a four-part series that highlights our work on the _[_Having a Child and Early Childhood Life Experience_](https://www.performance.gov/cx/life-experiences/having-a-child-and-early-childhood-for-low-income-families/)_.
+T*his blog is part two in a four-part series that highlights our work on the *[_Having a Child and Early Childhood Life Experience_](https://www.performance.gov/cx/life-experiences/having-a-child-and-early-childhood-for-low-income-families/)_.
 You can read the first blog, “Why We’re Designing Government to Work Better and Smarter for Families” on the _[_U.S.
 Digital Service blog_](blob_post/why-were-designing-government-to-work-better-and-smarter-for-families)_._

 ![Image alt text: An image of a woman holding an infant’s hand.](2023-10-17-solutions-by-families-for-families-img/Lt2nwA.png)